ethiapath/diy-analytics/README.md

     [[plugins]]
     package = "netlify-plugin-diy-analytics"

+In order for the build bot to download the plugin, add it to your `package.json`, or make the following minimalistic one in case you don't have
+one:

+    {
+      "dependencies": {
+        "netlify-plugin-diy-analytics": "^1.0.1"
+      }
+    }

+If not already done, define a recent enough Node version for Netlify plugins to work, either in `.node-version` or as an environment variable:
+`NODE_VERSION=10`

 While in your repository, add the tracking pixel to your pages:

     <img src=".netlify/functions/counter" alt="" style="position:absolute" />